Canberra United FC: Academy and Youth

 The Canberra United Academy was set up in 2016 to represent the Capital Football High Performance Program, aligned with the FFA national technical strategy, catering for players from the ACT and the surrounding region.
 Originally the Academy ran programs for both girls and boys from U-10 to first grade.
 The boys program was met with opposition by the established ACT NPL clubs, who believed the Academy would take their best young players.
 The Clubs lobbied and threatened to break-away and establish a new league if the Academy was not removed from the first grade Capital Football NPL league.
 In 2017, after just one season, the boys program was amalgamated with the FFA Centre of Excellence program.
-As of 2020, the Academy runs girls and women's programs including U-13, U-15, U-17, Reserves and First Grade at NPLW level.

-In addition, the Academy also runs a men's U-23 Y-League program, having been granted a National Youth League licence from the 2017–18 season onwards.
+Following the 2023 NPL season, the Canberra United Academy transitioned into a Talented Sports Program, meaning the Canberra United Academy Women's NPL team was disbanded.